Errol

 Cheap and Out of Control, and Mr.

 Death.
 The nomination will be a breeze.
-The award:
+The award: a

-a shoo-in.
+shoo-in.

 Speaking

-of out of control, “McNamara’s story is about
+of out of control, “McNamara’s story is about things

-interview on Weekly
+on Weekly Signals — a

 “You